[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Upon receiving this reply, General Davies rode back to Washington and went direct to the War Department, saw Mr. Stanton, the Secretary, and asked to be assigned to the Western Department for duty.
 To this request, Mr. Stanton asked, "What was the matter?"
 General Davies replied, "that nothing was the matter," but that he would surrender his commission unless this assignment was made.

-Arriving at Pittsburg Landing, in a few days General Halleck assigned General Davies to the command of the Second Division, Army of the Tennessee, this division having been commanded by General Indicates a West Point graduate and gives his Class.C.
+Arriving at Pittsburg Landing, in a few days General Halleck assigned General Davies to the command of the Second Division, Army of the Tennessee, this division having been commanded by General Indicates a West Point graduate, Class of 1825: a link to his biographical entry in Cullum's Register.C.
 F. Smith in the battle of Shiloh, who at this time lay dangerously ill at Savannah, Tennessee.

-Shortly after, an advance upon Corinth, Miss., being decided upon, General Davies received an order from General Indicates a West Point graduate and gives his Class.Grant, in person, who was accompanied by Adjutant-General Rawlins, about ten o'clock P.M., to move out his division on the Corinth road at 8 o'clock next morning.
+Shortly after, an advance upon Corinth, Miss., being decided upon, General Davies received an order from General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant, in person, who was accompanied by Adjutant-General Rawlins, about ten o'clock P.M., to move out his division on the Corinth road at 8 o'clock next morning.

 p57 This was the only direction given, and General Davies was ignorant of the fact that all the other divisions of that army had received the same order.
 Accordingly, at the hour ordered, the first brigade of the division moved at eight o'clock, the second brigade at eight thirty and the third brigade at nine o'clock; the result was inevitable.
 All the troops moving from their various camps on to the Corinth road at the same time, a tangle ensued, which took nearly two days to straighten out.